Pokémon Red, Blue, and Yellow: Release

-In Japan, Pocket Monsters Red and Green were the first versions released, having been completed by October 1995 and officially released on February 27, 1996.
+In Japan, Pocket Monsters Red and Green were the first versions released.
+Development was completed by October 1995 and release was originally planned for December 21, 1995, but was delayed until February 27, 1996 because the derivative products were not yet ready for sale.
 After a slow start they continued to sell well.
 Several months later, Pocket Monsters Blue was released in Japan as a mail-order-only special edition to subscribers of CoroCoro Comic on October 15, 1996.
 It was later released to general retail on October 10, 1999.
 It features updated in-game artwork and new dialogue.
 Using Blastoise as its mascot, the code, script, and artwork for Blue were used for the international releases of Red and Green, which were renamed to Red and Blue.
-The Japanese Blue edition of the game features all but a handful of Pokémon available in Red and Green, making certain Pokémon exclusive to the original editions.
+The Japanese Blue edition features all but a handful of Pokémon available in Red and Green, making certain Pokémon exclusive to the original editions.

-To create more interest for the games, Tajiri revealed an extra Pokémon called Mew hidden within them, which he believed "created a lot of rumors and myths about the game" and "kept the interest alive".
+To create more interest, Tajiri revealed an extra Pokémon called Mew hidden within them, which he believed "created a lot of rumors and myths about the game" and "kept the interest alive".
 The creature was originally added by Shigeki Morimoto as an internal prank and was not intended to be exposed to consumers.
 It was not until later that Nintendo decided to distribute Mew through a Nintendo promotional event.
-However, in 2003 a glitch became widely known and could be exploited so anyone could obtain the elusive Pokémon.
+However, in 2003, a glitch was discovered which allowed players to obtain Mew without relying on official Nintendo events.